 Applying for a study visa also entails applying for a study stay permit.

-• Collecting the visa: The visa must be collected personally by the applicant without the need for a prior appointment, within a maximum period of 1 month, counting from the day following the date on which the favorable resolution is notified.
+- Collecting the visa: The visa must be collected personally by the applicant (or by their representative if the applicant is a minor), within a maximum period of 2 months, counting from the day following the date on which the resolution is notified.
 The Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.

 a) If the study stay does not exceed 6 months, the visa will be valid for the entire stay and it will not be necessary to obtain a Foreigner Identity Card.